jugmac00/hibpcli/README.md

 $ python -m hibpcli.cli

-Please enter the path to the database: tests/test.kdbx Please enter the master password for the database: test The passwords of following entries are leaked:
+Please enter the path to the database: tests/test.kdbx Please enter the master password for the database:
+The passwords of following entries are leaked:
 [b'Entry: "test_title (test_user)"']
 ```